+\ Please leave the inner circle when you don't feel like contributing to the conversation anymore, so that others can enter.
+This situation later was a topic of rich exploration in the group reflection afterwards.
+Eventually, the coffee break was announced and participants were invited to put their feedback dots onto the exit poll on the two scales:

+"I feel engaged" and

+"Something is shifting",

-This situation later became a topic of rich exploration in the group reflection later on.
-Eventually, the coffee break was announced and participants were invited to put their dots on the feedback exit poll on the two scales: "I feel engaged" and "Something is shifting" ranging from zero to five.
-One could see a that the majority of the participants had left their dots in the "engaged" part of the scale with most points being put between three and five.
-In regards of "something is shifting", the situation was different as the points were more spread, leading to a median between one and three.
-Then came the lunch break and people seemed to be continuing to discuss the experience and content from the Fishbowl even though it was lunch time.
+ranging from zero to five.

+One could see that the majority of the participants had left their dots in the "engaged" part of the scale with most points being put between three and five.
+With regard to "something is shifting", the situation was different as the points were more spread, leading to a median between one and three.
+Then came the lunch break and people seemed to be continuing to discuss the experience and content from the Fishbowl, even though it was lunch time.
 Time went on and there was no silence to be found in the surroundings.